A lower bound on the two-arms exponent for critical percolation on the lattice: The central inequality

 \section{The central inequality}

-We will now put together the previous estimates in order to obtain an inequality between the probability of the two--arms event and the number of clusters in the collection~$\cC$.
+We will now put together the previous estimates in order to obtain an inequality between the probability of the two-arms event and the number of clusters in the collection~${\mathcal C}$.
 Our goal is to bound the expectation

-Let $\cE$ be the event
+Let ${\mathcal E}$ be the event

-On the event $\cE$, we bound the sum as follows:
+On the event ${\mathcal E}$, we bound the sum as follows:

-A site $x$ belongs to at most $2d$ sets of the collection $\big\{\,\bC:C\in\cC\,\big\}$, therefore
+A site $x$ belongs to at most $2d$ sets of the collection $ \{ \bC\dvtx C\in{\mathcal C} \}$, therefore,

-If $\cE$ does not occur, then we use the inequality
+If ${\mathcal E}$ does not occur, then we use the inequality

 and we bound the sum as follows: